gazaskygeeks/Coding-Foundations-course/coursebook/Week 06/session-18/research-topics.md

 # Research Topics

-* Listening to events
+* other way to store data in the browser
-* removing elements and adding elements via the dom
+* what is sessionStorage
-* storing user data in local storage and getting it back
+* what is the difference between sessionStorage and localStorage